Ankita01K/Fashion-Recommendation-system/README.md

 ## **Introduction**

 **Fashion Recommendation System leverages the prowess of transfer learning utilizing the ResNet-50 architecture along with an optimized K-Nearest Neighbors (KNN) algorithm.
-By extracting features from a vast dataset of over 45,000 images through transfer learning with ResNet-50, the system effectively analyzes image data.
+By extracting features from a dataset of over 2906 images through transfer learning with ResNet-50, the system effectively analyzes image data.
 Implementing a similarity search approach using KNN, the system offers personalized fashion recommendations by identifying the top 5 closest matches to user input.
 This system, with its user-friendly interface and intuitive design, ensures accurate and efficient analysis of image data**

  ## **Data Collection:**